Discovering the Yorkshire Dales

 The Druid’s Temple is in fact not a real temple but is one of Yorkshire’s quirkiest 19th-century follies.
 Inspired by Stonehenge and built in 1820 by the then-sheriff of Yorkshire and wealthy landowner, William Danby.
 The aim was to alleviate local unemployment, paying local workers a shilling a day for their labour.

-Not far away is Masham, with its lovely market square and with plenty to offer to groups of all ages.
-We love a trip for Brymor Ice Cream, to Swinton Park for a delicious afternoon team, or pub lunch at the White Bear.
+Just a stones throw away is Masham, with its lovely market square and with plenty to offer to groups of all ages.
+We love a trip for Brymor Ice Cream, to Swinton Park for a delicious afternoon team, or pub lunch at the White Bear before retreating to your cottage in the Yorkshire Dales.

 Properties in the Yorkshire dales...